eigenmagic/fediblockhole/README.md

 ### Allowlists

-Sometimes you might want to override the blocklist definitions and always allow certain domains to access your instance.
+Sometimes you might want to completely ignore the blocklist definitions for certain domains.
 That's what allowlists are for.

-Allowlists can be any in format supported by `blocklist_urls_sources` but will always set the severity to 'noop'.
+Allowlists remove any domain in the list from the merged list of blocks before the merged list is saved out to a file or pushed to any instance.

-An allowlist can contain just the `domain` field and a set of domains, but can also contain other fields if you want to add public or private comments, for example.
+Allowlists can be in any format supported by `blocklist_urls_sources` but ignore all fields that aren't `domain`.

 You can also allow domains on the commandline by using the `-A` or `--allow` flag and providing the domain name to allow.
 You can use the flag multiple times to allow multiple domains.

-The allowed domains will be included in the final merged list of domains that gets exported if you choose to save the mergelist to a file.
+It is probably wise to include your own instance domain in an allowlist so you don't accidentally defederate from yourself.

 ## More advanced configuration